Survey and Perspective on Social Emotions in Robotics: Introduction

-In psychology, the idea of emotional differentiation has existed for several years.
-For example, Lewis proposed a model for emotional differentiation \cite{lewis1995embarrassment}.
+In psychology, the idea of emotional differentiation has existed for decades, for instance, the model for emotional differentiation proposed by Lewis \cite{lewis1995embarrassment}.
 Recent emotional studies have shown that there are no fixed basic emotions.
-It is believed that the basis of emotion is inference based on our own body, and development and learning play an important role \cite{LisaBook,moriguchi2013neuroimaging}.
-With the development of these studies, various emotion model studies have progressed.
-However, most studies in robotics treat emotions as if they were from the beginning, and few studies have focused on development.
+Instead, it is believed that the basis of emotion is inference based on our own body, and development and learning play an important role in the inference process \cite{LisaBook,moriguchi2013neuroimaging}.
+As this area of research has progressed, various emotion model studies have been developed.
+However, most studies in robotics treat emotions as if they exist in their full form from the robot's beginning, and few studies have focused on the development of emotions in robots.

-The authors believe that it is important to address more complex social emotions in future robotic research.
-To this end, it is necessary to perceive emotions as developing rather than being fixed and pre-existing.
+We believe that it is important to address more complex social emotions in future robotic research.
+Therefore, it is necessary to perceive emotions as things which can develop and change, rather than being fixed and pre-existing.
 This is because it is difficult to comprehensively design complex emotions.
-These points are also important for promoting a constructive approach to elucidate emotional mechanisms, including social emotions, through robots.
-In the discussion section, we consider the development of social emotions by comparing social emotions with basic emotions.
+These points are also important for promoting a constructive approach to elucidate underlying emotional mechanisms, including social emotions, through robots.
+In the discussion section, we consider the development of social emotions by comparing them with basic emotions.